disgustinghuman/huntercoin/betterQt_readme.txt

 "   high green grass (semi-random offset)
-'   same as above, but green-to-yellow v   same as above, but red (2 versions chosen at random)
+'   same as above, but green-to-yellow v   same as above, but red (2 versions chosen at random) y   same as above, but yellow (2 versions chosen at random)

     these grass tiles have their own small shadow baked in and (unlike boulders) don't use up shadow layers